Yvan86/amlogic-s9xxx-armbian/README.md

 - ### Install Armbian to EMMC

-1. For the installation method of the `Rockchip` platform, please refer to [Chapter 8.2](build-armbian/documents) in the documentation。
+1. For the installation method of the `Rockchip` and `Allwinner` platform, please refer to [Section 8](build-armbian/documents) in the documentation。

-2. `Amlogic` and `Allwinner` platform，Login in to armbian (default user: root, default password: 1234) → input command:
+2. `Amlogic`  platform，Login in to armbian (default user: root, default password: 1234) → input command:

 ```yaml
 armbian-install